r-grandorder/tri-hermes/en/pages/heiankyo.md

 Dammit...

 **Ibaraki Douji:**
-Dammit dammit dammit dammit dammiiit!For me…!
+Dammit dammit dammit dammit dammiiit!
+For me…!

 **Ibaraki Douji:**
 You knew I was coming,and still deliberately shamed me, you damn bastard!

 **Ibaraki Douji:**
 <u>If you recognized me from the beginning,</u>then that means...